Will the EASA A2 Category be useful?

 At the time of writing, not a single drone which is currently on the market has been approved within the C2 category.
 None of your current drones are likely to meet the C2 category requirements.
 The CAA clarified this in their CAP1789 document:

 "clearly manufacturers will need time to create products that are compliant to the standards and it is unlikely that it will be possible to purchase a compliant device immediately" - CAA

-It is likely that some of the larger manufacturers (such as DJI) are currently working hard to meet the new EASA standards, and will likely release EASA compliant drones in the foreseeable future.
+It is likely that some of the larger manufacturers (such as DJI) are currently working hard to manufacture drones to meet the EASA standards before the deadline.
+Drone manufacturers will likely release EASA compliant drones in the foreseeable future.
 But how long will this take, and will they be commercial grade?

 Overall, and as a summary to the question posed: will you be able to buy a C2 category drone soon?
-The answer will be yes, and likely to be sometime this year.
+The answer is yes, and likely to be sometime this year.
 Will it be useful to use for commercial work?
-This will depend on your application, as its more likely that DJI concentrate their efforts on the smaller drones first.
-If basic lower quality imagery meets the needs of your application then it certainly will
+This will depend on your application, as it is more likely that DJI concentrate their efforts on the smaller drones first.
+If basic lower quality imagery meets the needs of your application then it certainly will.

 If, however, you like dealing with business certainty, then the only business certainty you have right now is that nothing currently meets EASA standards and will only be able to be operated in the transitional category.